bclarkson-code/Tricycle/README.md

 #### Transformer Block

-The transformer block is the core of a transfomer.
+The transformer block is the core of a transformer.
 It is built from two main
 pieces: an attention block and a multi-layer-perceptron block.
 Whenever we pass some data through one of these sub-blocks, we add whatever the sub-block outputs to the input to the block.
 This is called a residual layer (sometimes